1. Why Bother with Drum Tuning?

 Controlling the decay and damping of the drumhead

-If you want some more academic reading along the way, then we’ll highlight some of the things we have published and come across through the years.
+This course covers everything you need to know to take control of your own drum sound and drum tuning, and is developed by some of the world's most highly regarded researchers, teachers and academics in musical acoustics, music performance and music production.
+Our team have developed and taught these subjects in university degrees for many years and all involved are successful performing drummers, musicians and music producers too.
+Of course, we also want to keep the learning concise and to the point, but if you want some more academic reading along the way, then we’ll highlight some of the things we have published and come across through the years, rather than going too deep into the science and background theory here.
 For starters, some of the information mentioned here in this post was first published by iDrumTune inventor Professor Rob Toulson at the 2008 Art of Record Production Conference in Lowell, MA, and subsequently published in their journal and online here:

 Happy Drumming and HAPPY TUNING!